storm-enroute/storm-enroute.github.io/coroutines/contribute.md

 This has several advantages:

 - **Minimal:** the bug report contains the minimum snippet of code that triggers the bug.
-It is easier and faster to understand the cause of the bug.
+This makes it easier and faster to understand the cause of the bug.
 - **Standalone:** the error report does not require any external dependencies, and the code can be run directly (modulo imports, unless relevant to the bug).
 - **Reproducible:** the bug should be reproducible between different runs if possible.